-Distribution of Hispanic population and the future trends of that population may well be good indicators of where growth can be expected.
+Distribution of the Hispanic population and the future trends of that population may well be good indicators of where growth can be expected.

 Infrastructure asset management is a current and forward-looking discipline.
 Current practice needs to be examined and optimized to deliver service levels in a sustainable and cost-effective way.

-Looking forward, future infrastructure needs can be projected, along with projections of funding requirements and the optimization of infrastructure lifecycle.
+Looking forward, future infrastructure needs can be projected, along with projections of funding requirements and the optimization of the infrastructure lifecycle.

 Growth or decline and the need for new infrastructure should be put into the mix.

-To manage infrastructure well, there needs to be a good understanding of the future demand drivers.
+To manage infrastructure well, there needs to be a good understanding of future demand drivers.
 This includes population, demographic, and economic drivers.

 Changes that result from immigration, both external and internal are part of these future demand drivers and need to be understood.

 I would urge you to explore this topic further, in particular as it applies to your region and workplace.